kiendt07/jblog/README.md

 The following **required** functionality is complete:

-> HINT: mark the items you completed with [x]

 * [x] User can create a new post, formatted using the Markdown language.
 * [x] User can edit an existing post.
-* [ ] There is one post that introduces the App Creator with name, picture.
+* [x] There is one post that introduces the App Creator with name, picture.
 * [x] User can delete stories, with an alert that asks the user to confirm.
 * [x] User see a search form on the Posts page.
-* [ ] User can submit a search term to find all posts bywith titles containing the search term.
+* [x] User can submit a search term to find all posts bywith titles containing the search term.

 The following **optional** features are implemented:
 * [x] There is a "navbar" that is responsive to window size similar to http://v4-alpha.getbootstrap.com/examples/navbar/.
 * [ ] User can see how many views a post has.
 * [ ] User can leave a comment on a post.
 * [ ] User can add "tags" to a post, and filter posts by tag.

-> HINT: if you are unsure how to implement the Search feature, you can Google how to implement a simple search form.
-For example, one of the sites you will find is [this](http://www.jorgecoca.com/buils-search-form-ruby-rails/)

 The following **additional** features are implemented: